Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 Tips for Effective Budgeting

-• Compare electricity, internet, and gas plans
+• Compare internet, gas, and electricity plans

-• Use cash envelopes for groceries and fuel to limit spending
+• Use cash envelopes for groceries and fuel

 Conclusion